Gar: Morphology

 All the gars are relatively large fish, but the alligator gar (Atractosteus spatula) is the largest.
 The largest alligator gar ever caught and officially recorded was 8 ft 5 in long, weighed 327 lb, and was 47 in around the girth.
 Even the smaller species, such as Lepisosteus oculatus, are large, commonly reaching lengths of over 60 cm, and sometimes much longer.

 Ecology

 Gars tend to be slow-moving fish except when striking at their prey.
 They prefer the shallow and weedy areas of rivers, lakes, and bayous, often congregating in small groups.
 They are voracious predators, catching their prey in their needle-like teeth with a sideways strike of the head.
 They feed extensively on smaller fish and invertebrates such as crabs.
 Gars are found across much of the eastern portion of North America.
 Although gars are found primarily in freshwater habitats, several species enter brackish waters and a few, most notably Atractosteus tristoechus, are sometimes found in the sea.
 Some gars travel from lakes and rivers through sewers to get to ponds.

 Species and identification

-The gar family contains seven extant species, in two genera:
+The gar family contains seven extant species, in two genera.
+This list also includes definitively known fossil taxa, common names for which are based on Grande (2010):